ForceoftheCyber/CyberBook/README.md

 This repository uses the TeachBooks Github workflow which builds and releases the book online via GitHub Pages.
 When you push changes to the branch, the corresponding website on GitHub will be automatically updated aswell.
 For more details, see the [Teachbooks manual](https://teachbooks.io/manual/external/deploy-book-workflow/README.html#gh-workflow-settings)

 ## Running tests

+These tests test using ipyquiz in the context of the book, and they do not have to be run when changing the content of just the book.

 ### Install extra requirements